Hen And Chick planter

 I got to within a few feet of the first group of holes before I halted.

 To separate the chicks from the group at this stage, I used only my fingers without using any tools.
 I then nestled these chicks into the available spaces.

 Hens and Chicks Plant ~ How to Grow and Care for 'Gold Nugget' Hens and Chicks

-After that, I continued adding sphagnum peat moss and cactus potting mix until the mixture reached a level just below the lip of the strawberry pot, around half an inch from the very top.
+After that, I added sphagnum peat moss and cactus potting mix until the mixture reached a level just below the lip of the strawberry pot, around half an inch from the very top.

-Because the soil will eventually settle, chicks are essential not to leave a massive gap between the top of the pot and the earth.
+Because the soil will eventually settle, chicks must not leave a massive gap between the top of the pot and the earth.

 After that, I positioned the remaining hens with their trailing chicks at the top of each pot.